 This year, our Christmas performance was called ‘Children of the World’.
 We really enjoyed learning about how children around the world celebrate Christmas.
 There were so many lovely traditions to learn about!
 Did you know that Christmas is celebrated during the summer holidays in Australia?
 We’d love to spend Christmas day playing on the beach!
 We performed the play for our families and were very proud of ourselves.
 We hope you all enjoyed it!

-Fun Run Celebration!
+Fun Run Celebration

 As you will be aware, in Autumn 1 we completed a Fancy Dress Fun Run in school to raise money for our new playgrounds.
-The children who raised the most money were awarded gold, silver and bronze medals and all of the children received a very special certificate for taking part.
+The children who raised money were awarded gold, silver and bronze medals and all of the children received a very special certificate for taking part.
 We are very proud of all of them and a BIG thank you for everybody at home who supported them.
 Hip, hip, hooray for our fantastic pupils!

 Charlie’s Superhero Underpants